 The Big Bear Valley Recreation and Park District, a Special District of the County of San Bernardino owns the zoo, the facilities and the animals.
 Animal care, grounds keepers, maintenance, education and administration staff are all County employees.
 The Zoo is located within the Third District of the County of San Bernardino.
 The Park District oversees the operation of the zoo, and the Curator oversees the day-to-day activities.
 The zoo is located in the San Bernardino National Forest at an elevation of 7,140 feet.

-Since March 2015, Bob Cisneros has served as the Zoo’s General Manager and Curator.
+Since March 2015, Bob Cisneros has served as the Zoo’s Curator.
 Prior to coming to Big Bear Alpine Zoo, Bob worked at the San Diego Zoo for 21 years.

 The Friends of the Big Bear Alpine Zoo (FOBBAZ) was created in 1989, as a 501(c)(3), nonprofit, fundraising organization to support the zoo.
 FOBBAZ provide volunteer work in the zoo and their volunteer activities cover a wide range of duties including staffing the gift shop and the grazing corral, providing docent tours, preparing meals, helping with animal presentations and occasionally assisting with light maintenance activities.
 Today, FOBBAZ is charged with raising several million dollars that are needed to relocate and build the zoo at the proposed new site.